Students and student nurses

 - A person under the age of 20 who is on a course which lasts for at least 3 calendar months and who studies for at least 12 hours a week.
 The course must not be a course of higher education.
 Evening classes and correspondence classes do not qualify.

-To qualify, an apprentice must be undertaking a programme of training which will lead to a qualification accredited by the National Assembly for Wales or the Qualifications and Curriculum Authority.
+To qualify, an apprentice must be undertaking a programme of training.
+The training must lead to a qualification accredited by the National Assembly for Wales or the Qualifications and Curriculum Authority.
 The salary and/or allowance received must in total be £195 or less per week.

 Youth Trainee/Choice Trainee